mecubey/Pyplayer/README.md

 ```
 pip3 install pillow
 ```
-Pythonf file must be in same directory as image files!
+Python file must be in same directory as image files!

 ## How to use
 ```